isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-That can cause confusion: An overrider do not inherit default arguments..
+That can cause confusion: An overrider do not inherit default arguments.

 ##### Example, bad